unoplatform/uno/doc/articles/get-started-vscode-devkit.md

 #### Uno.WinUI 5.0.116 or later

-The latest versions of Uno ships with an additional msbuild task so running .NET 8 is not required.
+The latest versions of Uno ships with an additional MSBuild task, so running .NET 8 is not required.

-To see which version of Uno you're currently using open the `Directory.Packages.props` file at the root of your project and look for `Uno.WinUI`, e.g.
+To see which version of Uno you're currently using, open the `Directory.Packages.props` file at the root of your project and look for `Uno.WinUI`, e.g.

 ```xml
 <PackageVersion Include="Uno.WinUI" Version="5.0.116" />
 ```

-If you have version 5.0.116 (or later) then there's no need to update your version of .NET or Uno.
+If you have version 5.0.116 (or later), then there's no need to update your version of .NET or Uno.

 If you need to update you can use a tool like [`dotnet outdated`](https://github.com/dotnet-outdated/dotnet-outdated) to update your dependencies to the latest available.
 Also see [Migrating from previous releases](xref:Uno.Development.MigratingFromPreviousReleases]) for additional information about updating your project(s).